awjchen/SonoCleaner/doc/usersGuide.md

 ![](screenshots/05-2.png)

 Some level-shifts are eliminated.
-Changes to the trace appear in alternating white and cyan.
+Modified segments of the trace are highlighted in alternating white and cyan.

-Level-shifts are eliminated in groups, and in increasing order of the length of time they span: later steps of the automated procedure will eliminate groups of level-shifts that are spread out over longer time intervals.
+Level-shifts are eliminated in groups, and in increasing order of the length of time they span: the automated procedure will eliminate groups of level-shifts that span shorter time intervals before those that are spread over longer time intervals.

 The automated procedure is not intended to handle all cases gracefully.
 So then, we need to examine each step in order to check for errors and intervene if